byui-cse/cse251-course/week03/prove.md

 ## Assignment

-Take a look at the code in `assignment.py` and the `TODO` in the comments.
+1. Take a look at the code in `assignment.py` and the `TODO` in the comments.
 Your goal is to process all 300 frames from the `elephant` and `green` folders to create 300 new frames in the `processed` folder.

+1. You must use a mp.pool() function for this assignment.

-Your program will process all of the frames using 1 CPU core.
+1. Your program will process all of the frames using 1 CPU core.
 You will need to keep track of the time it took to process all of the frames.
 (See the main code for the variables that will be used.)

-Then, you will process all of the frames using 2 CPU cores and record to the time it took.
+1. Then, you will process all of the frames using 2 CPU cores and record to the time it took.
 Then 3 CPU cores, 4 CPU cores, etc... until you reach `CPU_COUNT` CPU cores.

 On my computer, I have 12 CPU cores.
 The const variable `CPU_COUNT` is set to 4 more the number of CPU cores on your computer.
 So for me CPU_COUNT equals 16.
 Here is a example of the plot that is created for 16 CPU cores.
 Notice that the processing time decreases with more CPU cores.
 Your results might/should be different on your computer.